rustybird/qubes-app-split-browser/README.md

 - Keep in mind that DisposableVMs know the name of the VM which spawned them.
 That's a potential privacy and GUI spoofing issue.

-- If things don't work, there are log files at `/run/split-browser/log.txt` in both the persistent VM and the DisposableVM.
+- The debug log can be read using `sudo journalctl SYSLOG_IDENTIFIER=split-browser` in both the persistent VM and the DisposableVM.

 ## Installation